prof-rossetti/nyu-info-2335-201905/projects/robo-advisor/README.md

 This rubric is tentative, and may be subject to slight adjustments during the grading process.

-If experiencing execution error(s) while evaluating the application's required functionality, evaluators are advised to reduce the project's grade by anywhere between 4% and 50%, depending on the circumstances and severity of the error(s).
+If experiencing execution error(s) while evaluating the application's required functionality, evaluators are advised to reduce the project's grade by between 4% and 25%, depending on the circumstances and severity of the error(s).

-In recognition of deliverables which exhibit functionality above and beyond the basic required functionality, including "further exploration" challenges, evaluators are encouraged to award between 0.5% and 5.0% extra credit "engagement points" to be applied towards the final exam.
+In recognition of deliverables which exhibit functionality above and beyond the basic requirements, evaluators are encouraged to award between 4% and 15% "engagement points" to be applied as extra credit.